 Or you could just by a carbon filter like Brita to be on the safe side and drink the water from the tap.
 If you would like something more substantial while keeping the Brita filter feel, why not look at Quench water coolers, which filters like a Brita without the constant trips to the sink to fill up.

 It is all up to personal choice and preference weighing the health and environmental effects — wasting water or not contaminating your body.
 I wish it was not one or the other.
+You may also look into your own residential well pump through contractors like Specialty Pump & Well -well services in Snohomish, WA.

 But what we really should do is force the EPA to make sure our water is free and clear of all contaminants.
 We need to create petition to amend the Safe Water Drinking Act to require all water utilities to test and filter our drinking for pharmaceuticals.